ajaybhupathiraju/Pneumonia-detection-with-deep-learning/README.md

-# Pneumonia Detection in Childrens
+# Pneumonia detection in childrens using deep learning

 ## Table of Contents
 - [Project Overview](#project-overview)